Hameem1/Step-Detection-using-Machine-Learning/README.md

 a pre-built image has been made available on dockerhub.
 * Running the 'setup.py' file automates the docker environment creation.
 * The project directory is used as a shared volume between the host system and the container.
 This allows for easy development using the docker environment.
+* This implementation is compatible with both Windows and Linux systems.
+* The data used in this implementation comes from : http://www.am.sanken.osaka-u.ac.jp/BiometricDB/SimilarActionsInertialDB.html

 ## Installation: